 Where can I go from your Spirit?
 Where can I flee from your presence?
 Psalm 139:7

 Take some time to read the entire Psalm 139, written by David during a dark time in his life, and imagine God’s presence all around you.

-God is in the vulnerability of our story.
 We are vulnerable when we practice telling others what He’s done for us.
 The Bible tells us to proclaim His goodness, not only because He deserves the glory but because when we tell our story it increases our faith.
-Testimony builds our faith and encourages faith in those who hear our story.
+Testimony builds our faith and encourages faith in those who hear our stories.

-God is in silence.
 We have to get quiet and alone to hear Him.
 When’s the last time you allowed your heart to settle and the stillness of being alone sink in before you began seeking God?
 The story of Elijah reminds us that God often waits for us to be ready to hear from Him.
 Elijah was waiting for God to talk to him and a strong wind, a powerful earthquake, and a fire all appeared but God was not in any of them.
 When all that finally died and quieted down, God spoke to Elijah in a quiet voice.
-1 Kings 19

 Places You Won’t Find God